 Using one of my own humble examples, Ford has been a veritable money tree through the last two market crashes.
 For the past 39 years, Ford has had the best-selling vehicle in America – the Ford F-series truck.
 The company is not going anywhere.
 Yet in the 2008 market crash, the stock dropped to a buck share!
 I loaded up on Ford stock at $1, confident that it would come roaring back, and sold two years later at $10.
 Find me an ETF with ten-fold return in two years.
 I didn’t time it perfectly, because it continued up to $12, but pigs get fat and hogs get slaughtered.
 My only regret was that I held back a little.
 As you may recall if you were in the market back then, it was unclear whether American automakers were going to survive.
 It was conceivable, although unlikely, that Ford could have gone BK, so I didn’t invest as much as I should have, with the benefit of 20/20 hindsight.

 When the Covid-19 crash came in 2020, I was less timid.
-Ford dropped from $9 to $5, so not as much upside as 2008, but I thought I could at least double my money.
-I might be in hog mode this time because I am still holding, but the stock has nearly tripled in a little over a year.
+Ford stock dropped from $9 to $5, so not as much upside as 2008, but I thought I could at least double my money.
+The stock tripled in a little over a year.
+I happily took some gains and kept some shares for potential future gains.

 Ford was not my only big win from the 2020 Covid crash.
 I simply pulled up a list of the biggest decliners, and from that list selected the strong companies that would almost assuredly come back as the pandemic waned.
 I invested in Delta Airlines (up 100%), Dynafax (up 300%), and GE (up almost 100%).
 The point is not that I am some great investor – wins are easy in the current market – but if I had some blanket rule against investing in individual stocks as so many seem to have, I would have foregone some amazing gains.
 These gains far outstripped any of my index funds.
 If it makes you feel better, don’t think of it as timing the market.
 If the stock goes the way you predicted, then grab your gains and get out.
 If not, then make it a long term hold.
 Under either scenario, buying a solid company at an historically low price is a good strategy.